 If you want a lighter tortilla then cook the potatoes in the microwave.
-Place them in a glass bowl with some olive oil and the onions (if used), microwave for 14 minutes (check the softness and mix them midway).
+Place them in a glass bowl with some olive oil and the onions (if used), and microwave for 14 minutes (check the softness and mix them midway).

 Season the tortilla mixture with salt and let it rest for ~ 15 minutes.
 This is to ensure that the whole mixture is properly salted.

 Serve the Spanish tortilla warm, cold, or optimally at room temperature as:

 How to store